 Emmett Cunningham, Jr., MD, PhD, MPH

-Emmett, currently a Partner, joined Clarus in 2006 with more than 20 years of experience in the biomedical and biopharmaceutical sectors.
+Emmett is a Senior Managing Director in the Blackstone Life Sciences group, which acquired Clarus in December of 2018.
+He joined Clarus in 2006 as a Principal with more than 20 years of experience in the biomedical and biopharmaceutical sectors.
 Prior to joining Clarus, he was the Senior Vice President, Medical Strategy at Eyetech Pharmaceuticals, where he helped build and lead the team that developed and commercialized Macugen®, a first-in-class product for the treatment of age-related macular degeneration.
 Prior to Eyetech, Emmett was at Pfizer, where he was responsible for the clinical development of early phase central nervous system compounds and the in-licensing of early and late-stage therapeutic candidates in ophthalmology.
 Emmett founded and is the Chairman of the Ophthalmology Innovation Summit (OIS), a well-attended symposium held in conjunction with the annual meetings of the American Academy of Ophthalmology and the American Society of Cataract and Refractive Surgery.
 He is a member of the Board of Directors of Annexon Biosciences, Restoration Robotics, and SFJ Pharmaceuticals Group; is a Board observer on Avillion and Lumos Pharma; and is on the Scientific Advisory Board of Aerie Pharmaceuticals.

 Justin Hanes, PhD